SFTtech/sftdyn/README.md

 #### Plastic router

-To use your router as client, select _user-defined provider_, enter http://dyn.sft.mx:8080/yourupdatekey as the update URL, and random stuff as domain name/user name/password. (tested with my AVM Fritz!Box.
+To use your cheap plastic router as client, select _user-defined provider_, enter http://dyn.sft.mx:8080/yourupdatekey as the update URL, and random stuff as domain name/user name/password (tested with my AVM Fritz!Box.
 YMMV).
 Most routers don't support HTTPS update requests (especially not with custom CA-cert, so you'll probably need HTTP.

 #### Request with `curl`

-If you want to update the external IP of some network, and a machine in that network can use `curl`, choose this client method.
+If you want to update the external IP of some NAT gateway (like home router, ...), and you have a machine in that network which can use `curl`, choose this client method.

 If you use HTTPS with a self-signed certificate, `curl` will refuse to talk to the server.
  - Use `curl -k` to ignore the error (Warning: see the security considerations below).